-On average, one new patent filed every 8 weeks
+On average, a patent filed every 2 weeks

 Over the course of our activities, we have been developing long-term partnerships with our customers.
 Whether they are small businesses or market-leading corporations, we help them to shape their future.

 Being professional inventors challenging ideas in our labs, we also created new technologies or services and launched them through our own start-ups.

 bonding technology for porous materials using ultrasound and thermoplastic elements

 mechanically driven soft mist inhaler for patients with asthma or other pulmonary diseases

 clinical ambulatory headset for monitoring a patient's EEG and detecting the onset of epileptic seizures

 knowledge management tool for structuring and sharing human centred design processes

 Project work for clients makes up the majority of our innovation activities.
 We also have long-term strategic partnerships with several of our clients.
 This type of partnership means we know our clients well and often work along- side them to anticipate the future needs of their business.

 We’re particularly proud of helping create new businesses.
 Our portfolio of “in-house” incubation projects helps us understand the challenges of nurturing new ideas and bringing them to commercial success.